 the Drebin dataset suffer from being outdated, imbalanced, and lacking the inclusion of features utilized by modern malicious samples.
-These issues were meticulously addressed in the development of a new dataset, resulting in improved outcomes when the machine learning algorithm was trained on For example. the feature it. android.permission.REOUEST INSTALL PACKAGES ranked among the top fifteen features in the developed dataset and can be abused by malicious applications to deceive users into installing harmful apps on their devices.
+These issues were meticulously addressed in the development of a new dataset, resulting in improved outcomes when the machine learning algorithm was trained on it.
+For example, the feature android.permission.REQUEST_INSTALL_PACKAGES ranked among the top fifteen features in the developed dataset and can be abused by malicious applications to deceive users into installing harmful apps on their devices.
 Notably, this feature is absent in the older API level utilized by the Drebin dataset.